Skip to content

 Level II Fieldwork

 Level II Fieldwork occurs in the second year of the program.
-Students complete two 12-week rotations reflective of two different setting types.
-This level of fieldwork allows the student, under the supervision of a registered and licensed occupational therapist, to apply clinical reasoning for occupation-based practice, engage in professionalism through various practice settings and participate in evidence-based practice.
-Students may complete their occupational therapy Level II Fieldwork in traditional, community-based or emerging practice settings.
-They are expected to develop reflective practice and to transition from the role of a student into the role of an entry-level OT practitioner.
+You will complete two 12-week rotations reflective of two different setting types.
+This level of fieldwork allows you, under the supervision of a registered and licensed occupational therapist, to apply clinical reasoning for occupation-based practice, engage in professionalism through various practice settings and participate in evidence-based practice.
+You may complete you occupational therapy Level II Fieldwork in traditional, community-based or emerging practice settings.
+You will be expected to develop reflective practice and to transition from the role of a student into the role of an entry-level OT practitioner.

 Career Outlook